unlhcc/jupyter-duoauthenticator/README.md

 print hashlib.sha1(os.urandom(32)).hexdigest()
 ```

-More details can be found in the [Duo documentation] (https://duo.com/docs/duoweb).
+More details can be found in the [Duo documentation](https://duo.com/docs/duoweb).

 ## Usage ##